-Unknown to the majority of Jehovah’s Witnesses, their religious organization directed by a corporation, the Watchtower Bible and Tract Society of New York, Inc., began at least six decades ago to conceal criminals within the group.
+Unknown to the majority of Jehovah’s Witnesses, their religious organization, directed by two corporations, the Watch Tower Bible and Tract Society of Pennsylvania, Inc., and the Watchtower Bible and Tract Society of New York, Inc., began at least six decades ago to conceal criminals within the group.
 This will be proven in many ways in the following discussion including by what happened in Sydney, Australia, beginning in the spring of 2013 when the Royal Commission into Institutional Responses to Child Sexual Abuse began to hold public hearings.
 Starting from July 27, 2015, for eight days the Commission (ARC) examined the church of Jehovah’s Witnesses (JWs) response to allegations, reports or complaints of child sexual abuse, and their procedures in place to prevent child sexual abuse.

-Angus Stewart, solicitor assisting ARC, commenced the hearings.
+Angus Stewart, the solicitor assisting ARC, commenced the hearings.
 Soon after he began speaking, Mr. Stewart noted:

 The Jehovah’s Witness Church is preoccupied with sin and sinning.
 If a congregation member becomes aware that another member has committed a serious sin, … he or she is obliged to report that to the congregation elders.” … “The more serious sins must be investigated by the elders who must pass judgment on the accused and his or her degree of repentance for the sin.”

 Later, Mr. Stewart asked a JW elder, Max Horley, if “… that would include child sexual abuse?”
 Horley replied, “Absolutely, yes.”

 The relevant Bible principles make it clear that failure to report another’s wrongdoing can make one responsible before God, and this is emphasized to the congregation.
 I take it again that the reference there to reporting another’s wrongdoing is the report to an elder?

 Max Horley responded: